Rebuilding Sexual Intimacy After Sexual Betrayal

 1. Pray and commit for Jesus to have the first place in your heart.
 Colossians 1:16–17 describes Jesus as Lord and Creator over all, which means he is to be first in all things.
 This includes your marriage and your sex life!
 Ask God to show how this failed to happen in your marriage, and in repentance begin learning what a biblical view of sex within marriage is and how Jesus helps you love your spouse.

-2. Turn towards your spouse.
+2. Turn toward your spouse.
 Firm and strong choices to turn from all things that led to sexual sin must be another initial step.
 That means cutting off people, places, and situations that are sources of temptation.
 Trust cannot grow if the offending spouse is not actively seeking to flee from sin.
 However, fleeing is not enough!
 It is just as important for both to choose to turn towards the other sexually.
-This means making your marriage relationship a priority, as well as learning what cultivates an atmosphere of trust and safety for sexual intimacy, before, during, and after being together.
+This means making your marriage relationship a priority, as well as learning what cultivates an atmosphere of trust and safety for sexual intimacy before, during, and after being together.

 To move in that direction, pray for God to give you renewed emotional, mental, and sexual desire for your spouse alone.
 In other words, ask God to make you spousal-sexual: radically oriented and devoted to your husband or wife.
 God delights to respond to this prayer!
 After all, godly sex is his idea.